jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 ### 61A Disposal of buccal samples and identifying information obtained under Part 2A
 (1) The Commissioner must ensure that a buccal sample taken from a suspect as a result of a Part 2A request, and the information referred to in subsection (2), is destroyed,—
   (a) in a case where the results of analysis of the buccal sample do not tend to confirm the suspect’s involvement in the offence in relation to which the buccal sample was taken, as soon as practicable after the Police receive those results; or
-  (b) in a case where the results of analysis of the buccal sample tend to confirm the suspect’s involvement in the offence in relation to which the buccal sample was taken but an application is not made for a declaration that the suspect is in need of care or protection on the ground set out in section 14(1)﻿(e) of the Children, Young Persons, and Their Families Act 1989, not later than 60 days after the Police receive the results of analysis of the buccal sample; or
+  (b) in a case where the results of analysis of the buccal sample tend to confirm the suspect’s involvement in the offence in relation to which the buccal sample was taken but an application is not made for a declaration that the suspect is in need of care or protection on the ground set out in section 14(1)﻿(e) of the Oranga Tamariki Act 1989, not later than 60 days after the Police receive the results of analysis of the buccal sample; or
-  (c) in the case where the results of analysis of the buccal sample tend to confirm the suspect’s involvement in the offence in relation to which the buccal sample was taken and an application has been made for a declaration that the suspect is in need of care or protection on the ground set out in section 14(1)﻿(e) of the Children, Young Persons, and Their Families Act 1989, as soon as practicable after a decision is made by the Family Court in relation to that application (whether or not a declaration is made).
+  (c) in the case where the results of analysis of the buccal sample tend to confirm the suspect’s involvement in the offence in relation to which the buccal sample was taken and an application has been made for a declaration that the suspect is in need of care or protection on the ground set out in section 14(1)﻿(e) of the Oranga Tamariki Act 1989, as soon as practicable after a decision is made by the Family Court in relation to that application (whether or not a declaration is made).
 (2) The information is—
   (a) every record of any analysis of the buccal sample carried out on behalf of any constable; and (b) every record to the extent that it contains—